Benrahan/SciX/README.md

 https://www.rstudio.com/products/rstudio/download/#download

 # Download files from github
-At the top of this page will be a green button **CODE**.
-Click the button and then select Download ZIP.
+At the top of this page is be a green button **CODE**.
+Click the button and then select **Download ZIP**.
-This will download a SciX-main.zip file to your Downloads folder which contains everything you will need for this study.
+This will download a SciX-main.zip file to your Downloads folder on your computer.
+This file contains everything you will need to perform this study.
-Unzip the file by double clicking and move the directory to your Desktop.
+Unzip the file by double clicking and move the unzipped directory to your Desktop.

 # Open the SciX.Genies.Rmd in RStudio
 Double click on the SciX.Genies.Rmd file to open in RStudio.
-Carefully follow the instructions.
+Carefully follow the instructions and Good luck.
-Good luck!

 - Lachlan Gray
+twitter: \
-twitter: @LGGray95
+@LGGray95